SparkPost/support-docs/momentum/4/config/ref-swap-out-meta-after-each-tempfail.md

 ---
 title: "swap_out_meta_after_each_tempfail"
-description: "controls whether or not Momentum will update metadata such as num_retries, next_attempt, and message context on disk after each tempfail.
-Defaults to true"
+description: "controls whether or not Momentum will update metadata such as num_retries, next_attempt, and message context on disk after each tempfail"
 ---

 <a name="conf.ref.swap_out_meta_after_each_tempfail"></a>